mrwadams/stride-gpt/readme.md

 ### Version 0.9 (latest)

 - **Local Model Hosting**: STRIDE GPT now supports the use of locally hosted LLMs via an integration with Ollama.
 This feature is particularly useful for organisations with strict data privacy requirements or those who prefer to keep their data on-premises.
 Please note that this feature is not available for users of the STRIDE GPT version hosted on Streamlit Community Cloud at https://stridegpt.streamlit.app
+- **Mistral Client v1.0**: STRIDE GPT now uses v1.0 of the Mistral Client, which resolves the breaking changes introduced in the latest version of the Mistral API.
+This ensures that STRIDE GPT users can continue to leverage the Mistral API for threat modelling tasks.

 ### Version 0.8.1